VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Benchmark Construction Details

 \subsection{Dataset Statistics}

-Figure \ref{fig:data_source_distribution} illustrates the distribution of public dataset sources contributing to the visual instances in \textsc{VidHal}.
-Additionally, Figures \ref{fig:sub_aspect_distribution} and \ref{fig:ground_truth_distribution} depict the distribution of temporal aspects across \textsc{VidHal} and the ground truth answers for the MCQA and caption ordering tasks, respectively.
+Figure~\ref{fig:source_and_aspect_distribution} presents the distribution of visual instances in \textsc{VidHal} by public dataset sources and temporal aspects.
+Additionally, Figure~\ref{fig:ground_truth_distribution} further shows the distribution of ground truth answers for the MCQA and caption ordering tasks.
 One can observe that both temporal aspects and ground truth options are uniformly distributed across our benchmark.
+The distribution of video caption lengths and video durations is also presented in Figure \ref{fig:length_distribution}.